-As of April 1, 2014, the funding for this externally restricted program was transferred from the Ministry of Children and Youth Services to the Ministry of Education.
-Its purpose is to promote social, emotional, behavioural, physical and cognitive development in children and to strengthen the community around them.
+Parent For Better Beginnings, an externally restricted program, is funded by the Ministry of Education.
+It's purpose is to promote social, emotional, behavioural, physical and cognitive development in children and to strengthen the community around them.
 The surplus amount, if any, is required to be returned to the Ministry of Education (note 11).
+As of January 1, 2018, the Ministry of Education transferred funding responsibility for all Better Beginnings Better Futures (BBBF) and Ontario Early Years Centres (OEYC) to Children's Services at the City of Toronto.
+The BBBF and OEYC programs were integrated at that time and re-banded as Early ON Child and Family Centres.